Instructions & FAQ's for the Home & Office

 1) If you have access to the fuse box (aka circuit breaker cabinet) and purchased a Home & Office Kit:

 - You will have one larger metal plate and a number of smaller ones.
 The number of smaller plates you receive depends on the size of the kit you ordered (1500 = 4, 2600 = 7, 3700 = 10, 4800 = 13).

 - The larger plate should be placed on the inside of your fuse box door.
 When the door is closed the sticker will be facing the fuses (a.k.a. circuit breakers).
-If you have more than one fuse box, then place it on the largest one, or if similar in size, on the one closest to the electricity meter since this will usually be the primary one that the others are "downstream" from.
+If you have more than one fuse box, then place it on the one closest to the electricity meter since this will usually be the primary one that the others are "downstream" from.

 - Four of the smaller plates should be placed on outlets on the four outer walls of the space.
 For multi-story spaces, place the stickers opposite each other, one on the top floor and one on the bottom floor.
 For example, if on the bottom floor you place them on the east and north walls, on the top floor place them on the west and south walls.
 If you live in an apartment, the "outer walls" of the space would be the outer walls of your apartment, even if they face another interior space and not outside.